-Homelea Bliss comes in 12 colours – grey, dusky rose (pink), donkey (soft brown), mushroom (purple), celery (light green), olive (dark green), mustard yellow, steele blue, navy blue, natural (undyed), oatmeal and black.
+Homelea Bliss comes in 10 colours – grey, donkey (soft brown), mushroom (purple), olive (dark green), steele blue, navy blue, natural (undyed), oatmeal, rhubarb (pink) and cumin.

 The technical stuff

 What is it suitable for?

 Homelea Hug is perfect for crocheting and knitting with 30mm and 35mm hooks and needles, or even your arms!
 I love how it looks and feels when it’s wound into a big ball and it’s ideally suited for big, chunky blankets and scarves.
 I’ve designed my Release Blanket and Release Block using Homelea Hug.